computers-for-learning-20/project/README.md

 * Though our ideas are fully formed and immersive, this project represents a steep learning curve for us from programming assignments earlier in the course.
 We recognize there are several bugs remaining in the most recent build.
   * **If you experience difficulties, often taking actions that trigger updates** - like travelling from one scene to the next or collecting extra objects can "unstick" the game.
-  * In our video, we (or Jessica mostly after editing out my cursing), were playing from the Unity Editor.
+  * In our video, we (or Jessica mostly after editing out Kelsey's cursing), were playing from the Unity Editor.
 Only afterward, did we notice we can build and **run from the OperationClimateChange.app file.** This is strongly reccomended.
 It isn't perfect, but it is much smoother!